multunus/Open-Playbook/README.md

     * Irrespective of the Role, a skill level of "Fresh Grad" has the same base salary.

-    * The only exception to the above rule is for those roles which cannot be categorized as "highly creative and affect our brand" (Eg: ìOffice Adminî)
+    * The only exception to the above rule is for those roles which cannot be categorized as "highly creative and affect our brand" (Eg: ‚ÄúOffice Admin‚Äù)

     * **NOTE:** Not all Roles have a "Fresh Grad" skill level.
-This includes ìProduct Managersî and ìTechnology Architectsî.
+This includes ‚ÄúProduct Managers‚Äù and ‚ÄúTechnology Architects‚Äù.